 We start for a walk to the village of Celuk Village for Fine silver making and studio.
 Obviously a touristy moment but interesting nonetheless.

-We then proceed to the Batuan Village temple, beautiful temple with amazing curving detail.
+We then proceed to the Batuan Village temple, a beautiful temple with amazing curving detail.

-This is followed by a visit to one of many wood carving villages, where I spot a beautiful mask which is now guarding against evil spirits by the door of my bedroom.
+This is followed by a visit to one of many wood carving villages, where I spot a beautiful mask that is now guarding against evil spirits by the door of my bedroom.